mrtrkmn/gitbook/event-processing/L3-Event-Processing-Optimizations.md

 ## Selectivity

-- Selectivity tells how many evens are in average emitted per ingested input event
+- Selectivity tells how many events are in average emitted per ingested input event
-- Example: Selevtivity 0.1 > Per 10 input events, the operator emits 1 output event
+- Example: Selectivity 0.1 > Per 10 input events, the operator emits 1 output event
 - This tells us about the **event rates**  to be expected in the operator graph.

 ![](../.gitbook/assets/selectivity.png)